-She introduces humans and dogs to the mountain trails of northern Luzon
+A good doggo, and the mountain trails of northern Luzon.

 From the beginning, Pacha was going to be an adventure dog.
 As a four-month-old pup, she was accompanying us for short walks on trails.
 After a year, she went on her first trail run with me.
 From that time, she’s climbed more mountains in the Philippines than the average Filipino — she’s climbed Mt Ugo from every side, Mt Ulap and Mt Pigingan.
 She’s hiked across rice fields in Uhaj, Banaue, Ifugao, run across mountains in Sagada and Besao, jumped into the rice terraces of Maligcong and even, on one occasion, run with the race leaders of a local trail run up to the summit of Mt Ugo.
 And last year, she ran her first full 15km trail race with me in the mountains of Rizal, where we placed 12th.